carmenvkrol/bloc3/README.md

 Sign Up/Sign In Feature
 ------------
-The client-side files for user authentication, which are used in the [/signup] (https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signup.client.view.html) and [/signin](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signin.client.view.html) views, is in the users directory within the public directory.
+The client-side files for user authentication, which are used in the [/signup] (https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signup.client.view.html) and [/signin](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/signin.client.view.html) views, are in the users directory within the public directory.
 The server-side functionality is in the users files within the app folder.
 (See Directory Structure section above to locate these).

 Booksmarks and Tags Features
 ------------
-The client-side functionality for bookmarks and tags, which are used in the [/tags](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/articles/views/authentication/tags.client.view.html) and [/articles](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/authentication/list-articles.client.view.html) views, can be found in the articles directory within the public directory.
+The client-side functionality for bookmarks and tags, which are used in the [/tags](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/articles/views/tags.client.view.html) and [/articles](https://github.com/carmenvkrol/bloc3/blob/master/public/modules/users/views/list-articles.client.view.html) views, can be found in the articles directory within the public directory.
 The server-side functionality is found in the articles files within the app folder.
 (See Directory Structure section above to locate these).